From a long line of egg farmers in Holland, Karin’s dad finally builds her a chicken coop

 We bought our chickens at a Bedouin market (for about $10 each) because it was important for my husband that we have a “wild” variety – chickens that haven’t been genetically manipulated.
 Our eggs are on the small to medium size, the yolks absolutely huge compared to the white.
 One hen is laying eggs with the most delightful little beige specks on them.

-Dad (left), the closest link to my family of egg people is determined that next time he comes to visit me in the Middle East he’ll be smuggling in white hen eggs – “the real good layers” – from Canada.
+Dad (right), the closest link to my family of egg people is determined that next time he comes to visit me in the Middle East he’ll be smuggling in white hen eggs – “the real good layers” – from Canada.
 He keeps asking me about building an incubator for these eggs to become hatchlings.
 Hopefully it will happen and when it does, I’ll report it here on Green Prophet.

 Meanwhile, I am dreaming about how many eggs I will collect tomorrow.
 And how exciting it will be for my little baby daughter, when she gets bigger, to go out and collect them like I did when I was a little girl (that’s me in the top photo).
 My family had a coop in a suburban town outside Toronto until our evil neighbour complained and we had to get rid of it.